myriagon/quantum_crc8/README.md

 (unfixed).
 The quantum computer will find values for the unknown bits.

-Note that any or all of the CRC8, init, or data bits can be marked as unknown with an 'x'.
+Note that any or all of the CRC8, init, or data bits can be marked as unknown with an `x`.
 If all of the bits are marked as unknown, the quantum computer will attempt to pull values out of thin air that satisfy the constraints of the CRC8 algorithm!
 See experiment 4, `4/exp4.notes.txt`.

-It does not make sense to fix all of the CRC8, init, and data bits with 0 or 1 values.
+It does not make sense to fix all of the CRC8, init, and data bits with `0` or `1` values.
 Then there is no problem for the quantum computer to solve.

 ### Details about `crc8_qpu.py`